Student and lecturer in conversation with a laptop.

 • Start your journey to becoming a Chartered Psychologist.
 This degree is accredited by the British Psychological Society (BPS) which makes you eligible for Graduate Basis for Chartered Membership if you gain a second class honour degree or above on completion of the course.

-• Learn from lecturers with real-world experience of the design, delivery, research and evaluation of counselling psychology interventions.
+• Learn from lecturers with real-world experience in the design, delivery, research and evaluation of counselling psychology interventions.

 • Graduate with experience of supporting disadvantaged groups and observing psychology in the workplace, through the professional placements included with your degree.